pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
+* March.
+2025: Our paper, [Distributed Random Reshuffling Methods with Improved Convergence](https://arxiv.org/abs/2306.12037) (with Kun Huang and Linli Zhou), has been accepted for publication in IEEE Transactions on Automatic Control!
 * February.
 2025: Our paper, [An Accelerated Distributed Stochastic Gradient Method with Momentum](https://arxiv.org/pdf/2402.09714.pdf) (with Kun Huang and Angelia Nedić), has been accepted for publication in Mathematical Programming!
 * February.
 2025: I gave a talk titled "B-ary Tree Push-Pull Method for Distributed Optimization" at Anhui University.
 Thank Prof. Songsong Cheng for inviting!
 * December.
 2024: Congratulations to Kun Huang for passing the PhD defense!